Skip to main content

 • visual cortex (visual processing)

-• temporal (lateral lobe)
+• temporal (temporal lobe)

 • auditory cortex (acoustic processing)

-Corpus callosum (bar)
+Corpus callosum (corpus callosum)

-• thick nerve cord
+• thick nerve bundle

 • connects the two hemispheres